vaginessa/EAPD.wikii/Wiki.md

 Requirements:

-Openwrt 15.x and above but recommend running it on a Wifi-Pineapple Tetra with firmware 2.5.4
+Openwrt 15.x and above (Recommend running it on a Wifi-Pineapple Tetra with firmware 2.5.4)

 40MB Minimum Free Space (100MB Recommended)